Fast and Optimal Inference for Change Points in Piecewise Polynomials via Differencing: Introduction

 Our goal in this paper is to simultaneously quantify the level of uncertainty the around the existence and location of each putative change point in the generic piecewise polynomial model.
 This is a worthwhile task since estimates of the change point locations are not consistent in the usual sense: the best rate at which a change point can be localised on the domain $\left \{ 1, \dots, n \right \}$ is $\mathcal{O}_\mathbb{P} (1)$ \citep{verzelen2020optimal, wang2020univariate}, however this can be as high as $\mathcal{O}_\mathbb{P} \left ( n^{\varpi_k} \right )$ for some $\varpi_k \in [0,1)$ depending on the smoothness of $f_\circ (\cdot)$ at each change point location $\eta_k$ \cite{yu2020review,yu2022localising}.
 Moreover, since most algorithms do not quantify uncertainty around the change points they recover, it is difficult to say whether these change points are real or spuriously estimated.

 We propose a procedure which aims to return the narrowest possible disjoint sub-intervals of the index set $\left \{ 1, \dots, n \right \}$ in such a way that each must contain a change point location uniformly at some confidence level chosen by the user.
 Examples of such intervals are shown in the right column of Figure \ref{figure: piecewise polynomials examples}.
-This is done by testing for a change at a range of scales and locations belonging to a sparse grid, and tightly bounding the supremum of local test statistics over the same grid which guarantees sharp family-wise error control.
+This is done by testing for a change at a range of scales and locations belonging to a sparse grid, and tightly bounding the supremum of local test statistics over the same grid which guarantees sharp unconditional family-wise error control.
+An advantage of this approach is that once can post-search each unconditional interval for the best location(s) of the change-point(s) with appropriate statistics without worrying about significance testing.
 We initially study the setting in which the noise components are independent with marginal $\mathcal{N} \left ( 0 , \sigma^2 \right )$ distribution and later in Section \ref{section: extension to dependent and non-Gaussian noise} extend our results to dependent and non-Gaussian noise.
 Motivated by the fact that taking $(p+1)$-th differences will eliminate a degree $p$ polynomial trend \citep{chan1977note}, we consider tests based on differences of (standardised) local sums of the data sequence.
 There are several advantages to working with tests based on local sums as opposed to for example likelihood ratio or Wald statistics, which we list below.

 \begin{itemize} \item Each of our local test can be completed in $\mathcal{O} (1)$ time in a straightforward manner, regardless of the degree of the underlying polynomial or the scale at which the test is performed, leading to a procedure with worst case complexity $\mathcal{O} \left ( n \log (n) \right )$ when test are carried out on a sparse grid. \item Local averaging brings the contaminating noise closer to Gaussianity, which is a feature we exploit in Section \ref{section: extension to dependent and non-Gaussian noise} when studying the behaviour of the procedure under non-Gaussian and possibly dependent noise. \item Unlike procedures based on differencing the raw data, which are known to be sub-optimal, as we show in Theorem \ref{theorem: optimality of change point detection} the combination of local averaging followed by differencing leads to a procedure which is optimal in a mini-max sense. \item The asymptotic analysis is by design uncomplicated, as it boils down to analysing the high excursion probability of a stationary Gaussian field whose local structure depends on the polynomial degree in a straightforward way. \end{itemize}